Movies

 Assembling this page was an interesting exercise.
 After matching up the reviews published in the mighty Mattopia Times with the release dates and box office results, I now understand why I was getting rather cranky during Phase 3, around the time of Guardians Vol. 2 and Ragnarok.
 That's when the schedule ramped up from two episodes to three per year (plus Marvel's non-MCU titles plus the DC slate of also-rans) and by then my patience with boss battles was already wearing thin.
 It was a state of "CGI candy" sugar shock.

-Take a deep breath, True Believers.
-After such heady success, the MCU needs to find its way back to center.
-That will take some time.
+Take another deep breath, True Believers.
+After such heady success during those early phases, the MCU started to neglect its audience and now it needs to find its way back to center.
+It needs to find its purpose, much like Yelena.

 As Stan would say, “Excelsior!”